Aha moment examples: How to find and design yours in SaaS

 Headspace recap questions in user onboarding flows

-After answering the onboarding questions, Headspace users reach the aha moment; users get a personalized recap of their guided meditation plan and can get started with their new meditation right away.
+After answering the onboarding questions, Headspace users reach the aha moment: a personalized recap of their guided meditation plan, ready to start right away.

 This personalization is critical since meditation is a deeply personal practice.
 If the product's promised value is that it offers guided meditations to help people achieve their wellness goals, then Headspace must take the time to understand users' unique needs.